aqua vs testrail

 • Create private and shared dashboards

-• Set up KPI/values alerts that arrive as email/app notifications
+• Set up KPI alerts via email or in-app notifications

 Testrail-logo